stuart-morrison/schemr/cran-comments.md

 * macOS Sonoma 14.5, R 4.4.1

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-One spurious note about the visible binding of a global variable, which is in fact not global.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies